sandyFit/Data-Portfolio/content/posts/challenge-roadmap.md

 color = "" #color from the theme settings
 +++

 Hello again, data enthusiasts!
-Today, I'm excited to reveal the roadmap for our 100-day data analytics challenge.
-We've set our goals, laid the foundation, and now it's time to embark on this transformative learning journey together.
-In this post, we'll dive into the specifics, unveiling the steps we'll take each week to reach our ultimate destination.
+It's time to reveal the roadmap for this 100-day data analytics challenge.
+You've set your goals, and now it's time to embark on this transformative learning journey.
+In this post, we'll dive into the specifics, unveiling the steps you'll take each week to reach your ultimate destination.

 So, without further ado, let's get started!

 ### Day 1-10:
 ## Data Analysis Fundamentals